 After trading for about a year, I realized that I could not just pound at my buy and sell keys all day.
 Sometimes there just weren’t good opportunities present.
 So I started a group on Myspace (remember that relic?) where I posted my day trades, analysis and thoughts.
 This gave me something to do when there were no good opportunities.
 It helped others and it helped me to clarify my own views on market conditions and strategies.
 The group ballooned, quickly attracting a couple thousand day traders.
 But alas, as Myspace slowly became something akin to the current Plenty of Fish I decided to move my “journal” to my own website.
 And so Vantage Point Trading was born.

-Starting as a forum, then gradually becoming a blog and now a full site with article archives and unfortunately advertising, this site still remains at its fundamental core just my way of keeping myself disciplined to the ways that have made me successful in the markets.
+Starting as a forum, then gradually becoming a blog and now a full site with article archives and market stats, this site still remains at its core just my way of keeping myself disciplined to the ways that have made me successful in the markets.
 The fact that readers may benefit from something I say is a contingent perk – I make posts and public declarations about strategies, trades and markets to clarify them for myself.
 I put these things in public ink so I am more likely to stick with the trades I lay out and to give myself something to do when there is no good opportunities present.

 Keep it simple!